 How Long Does It Take for Wood to Decompose?

-Wood’s an interesting character in the decomposition story.
+Wood is an interesting character in the decomposition story.
 While natural wood breaks down pretty well, treated wood like plywood hangs around longer.
 Cheap furniture plywood can be gone in a few years, while sturdy lumber might take a decade or more.
-But the chemicals and glues used in these products slow down the process.
+However the chemicals and glues used in these products slow down the process.
 It’s like a tussle between nature and human-made stuff.

 How Long Does It Take for Bones to Decompose?